-The Court and Community Schools within Alternative Education possess robust transition program services.
+Alternative Education schools possess robust transition program services.
 These include individualized meetings with students as related to school credits earned to date, needed coursework, and resulting course scheduling.
 New students and families are provided a one-on-one, in-person orientation to the school in English or Spanish, followed by reading and math assessment sessions.
 Students exiting the Alice M. Worsley School at the Juvenile Justice Campus participate in a transition meeting with the student's family, Worsley and the district of residence staff, and members of community partner groups.
 Community partners include Fresno County Probation, Mental Health Systems, and various agency representatives essential for a successful transition.

 The Violet Heintz Education Academy holds similar transition meetings with family, school, educational partner, and district of residency staff.
 An essential element of the Transition Plan is the student's educational placement within the most appropriate community education program.
 Transitioning students receive individual support from the school psychologist, who coaches and provides them with an iPlan resource binder containing information regarding services and steps for transitioning into high school or postsecondary education programs, including enrollment information, personal contacts, and financial aid.
-Transitions occur during a special education student's educational career, including transitioning from Part C to Part B (infant to preschool), elementary to middle school, middle school to high school, and high school to either adult transition or college or career.
-Additionally, transition assessments are conducted before students turn sixteen, and transition plans are completed.
-Coordination of the transition plan is conducted through Regional Center representatives' attendance at the IEP and through coordination with community resources such as Exceptional Parents Unlimited (EPU), The California Autism Center, and other advocacy organizations.
+Transitions occur during a special education student's educational career, including transitioning from Part C to Part B (infant to preschool), elementary to middle school, middle school to high school, and high school to adult transition, college, or career.
+Additionally, transition assessments are conducted before students turn sixteen and transition plans are completed.
+The transition plan is coordinated through regional center representatives' attendance at the IEP and through coordination with community resources such as Exceptional Parents Unlimited (EPU), The California Autism Center, and other advocacy organizations.
 Transition plans focus on parent connections, employment, work experience, and community engagement.

 Adult students receive further transition support from DSPS and regional centers when they leave the program at 22.
-Transitioning Court/Community students receive individual support from the school psychologist, who coaches and provides them with an iPlan binder containing information regarding services and steps for transitioning into high school or postsecondary education programs, including enrollment information, personal contacts, and financial aid.
+Transitioning Alternative Education students receive individual support from the school psychologist, who coaches and provides them with an iPlan binder containing information regarding services and steps for transitioning into high school or postsecondary education programs, including enrollment information, personal contacts, and financial aid.
 In addition, Fresno City College provides outreach to students at Alice M. Worsley through meetings with a counselor.
 The Violet Heintz Education Postsecondary opportunities are shared by the guidance learning specialists, who work closely with college representatives and plan for college matriculation, registration, and orientation opportunities.